andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 $$ P_\alpha (P_{1,\alpha} - f_\alpha) - (1 - P_\alpha) (P_{1,\beta} - f_\beta).$$

+We can conclude that the evaluation variety for a single binary classifier must be a two-dimensional surface in the three dimensional space of the sample statistics.
+This is the two-dimensional surface shown in the figure at the top of this document.

+## Conclusions and next steps

+What have we accomplished?
+What are our next steps in applying algebraic geometry to the task of evaluating binary classifiers on unlabeled data?

+1. We set out to evaluate a single binary classifier on unlabeled data.
+We found out that we could not get a point estimate for the performance of the classifier.
+The best we could do is to define a 2-d surface in the sample statistics 3-d space.
+Algebraic evaluation reduced our uncertainty of the classifiers performance from a 3-d cube to a 2-d surface.

+2. Note that at no point did we need to specify any distribution or make any assumptions about how the classifier made the decisions or how difficult the items were in the dataset.
+Purely algebraic considerations lead us to the discovery of a 2-d surface in the 3-d unknown sample statistics space that must contain the true evaluation values.

+3. Once we go beyond the trivial ensemble, we must consider the topic of error independence for ensembles of noisy binary classifiers.
+How do we define error independence when we are not using measure theory?
+How does error correlation on the sample affect our ability to carry out the evaluation?

+4. Handling non-zero error correlation is the most important practical problem when one considers using algebraic evaluation.
+The current state of the field is as follows:
+ -- Three error independent binary classifiers allow us to obtain an exact algebraic solution that consists of just two zero-dimensional surfaces (points) in the evaluation space.
+ -- The Groebner basis for three, arbitrarily correlated classifiers is possible.
+ -- The combination of the Groebner basis assuming error independence along with the arbitrarily correlated basis allows us to do Taylor expansions around the error independent model.
+This allows us to consider engineering evaluation ensembles that hover around error independence.

 [^1]: Working with sample statistics such as, $P_{1,\alpha}$, the frequency of times the classifier labeled $\alpha$ items correctly, raises a possible source